Let us know how you'd like to be involved at the School.

 This website may not work correctly in Internet Explorer.
 We recommend switching to a more secure modern web browser such as Microsoft Edge which is already installed on your computer.

-The administration of The Montessori School Kingsley is managed by the Board, most of whom are parents and/or staff.
+The administration of our school is managed by The Montessori School Kingsley Board, made up of volunteers, most of whom are alumni, parents and/or staff.
 Our directors draw on their diverse skillsets, collective wealth of experience, and external consultants to ensure good governance and oversight of the strategic direction of our school.

 Angela discovered The Montessori School Kingsley in 2009 when she was looking for a school for her eldest daughter Ruby.
 The following year, Ruby started in pre-primary at the age of 3 and has continued at the school ever since, along with her younger siblings Zoe and Caleb.
 From the beginning, Angela was a keen volunteer at the School, serving on sub-committees and helping out at events.
 She worked tirelessly to increase parent involvement and volunteering at the school and was instrumental in bringing out-of-hours school care on-site.
 She also spent many years running The Montessori Playgroup Kingsley as a volunteer when her children were young.
 Angela joined the School Council in 2014 and was elected as Chair in June 2018.